In celebration of the Chinese Valentine’s Day Qixi, Wechat has released a new feature that pushes interactive social ad format to a new level.

 Read as well: 12 Key Dates for your e-Commerce & Marketing campaigns in China

 How to maximize sales on e-commerce platforms during the Qixi festival?

 To maximize sales, brands should focus on:

-- Chinese Platforms Account Management (From social media, to Chinese website, from Q&A platforms to forums, these are all necessary to reach Chinese consumers.
-GMA can help create accounts and manage Chinese platforms such as Wechat, Weibo, Xiaohongshu, Zhihu etc.)
+- Chinese Platforms Account Management (From social media to a Chinese website, from Q&A platforms to forums, these are all necessary to reach Chinese consumers.
+GMA can help create accounts and manage Chinese platforms such as Wechat, Weibo, Xiaohongshu, Zhihu, etc.)

 - Advertising (The key to running a successful advertising campaign is localizing.
 The internet landscape is completely different in China and most of the marketing tools you routinely use won’t work in China)